auraphp/Aura.Dispatcher/README.md

 ```

 Finally, the developer may collect several actions into a single controller,
-keeping related functionality all the same class.
+keeping related functionality in the same class.
 At this point the developer
-should call `setMethodParam()` to tell the dispatcher what method to invoke
+should call `setMethodParam()` to tell the dispatcher what method to invoke on
-on the dispatchable object.
+the dispatchable object.

 ```php
 <?php